 - Our mission is to empower institutions of traditional leadership to be responsive to citizen’s needs and government priorities.

 The company operations are guided by the following objectives:

 - Advocacy for cultural and customary practices which conforms to the Bill of Rights and democratic principles;

-- Ameliorate intergovernmental relations between local government (Municipalities) and institutions of traditional leadership;
+- Promotion of intergovernmental relations between local government (Municipalities) and institutions of traditional leadership;

 - Management of conflicts and disputes in rural communities;